Tulsa's Arts Future

 My business, DECOPOLIS, has a "do good" philosopy at its heart.

 We have also started the DECOPOLIS Discovitorium.
 The Discovitorium features; Rocks, Fossils & Life Sized Dinosaurs, science and nature books, gifts and toys, and sci-fi items.
 We have a "Time Challenge" game where people solve fun, educational challenges to open a lock on a chest, which them leads them to another challenge and chest, then another till the end of the game.
 It's a fun, free, educational activity.
 Once had a group of kids come in and say that their teacher said if they played the game and finished, they would get extra credit in their class.
 That was a good moment.
-The ultimate goal for the DECOPOLIS Discovitorium is to have a larger attraction that is part Natural History Museum with learning displays, meets fun gift shop, meets magical, Disney style theming, meets activity and classroom space.
+The ultimate goal for the DECOPOLIS Discovitorium is to have a larger attraction called the MESMER ISLAND DINO ADVENTURE! that is part Natural History Museum with educational displays, meets fun gift shop, meets magical, Disney style theming, meets activity and classroom space.

 We have the DECOPOLIS William's Tulsey Town Gallery where we feature local and Native American artists, teach art classes, have book clubs, neighborhood meetings, hosts events, etc.